Ellison Bay, Wisconsin: Attractions

 Important attractions include The Clearing, a private center for adult education that was originally established by Jens Jensen, a prominent landscape architect.
 It is listed on the National Register of Historic Places.
-Other attractions include the Mink River four miles south, Turtle Ridge Gallery, a cooking school, former Church turned Asian art gallery turned coffee shop, and pottery studios.
+Other attractions include the Mink River four miles south, Turtle Ridge Gallery, a cooking school, a former church turned Asian art gallery turned coffee shop, and pottery studios.

 Ellison Bluff

 Ellison Bluff County Park includes a scenic hiking trail, a picnic area, and a fenced catwalk.
 The bluff area has wildflowers and trees.
 One cedar was found to be over 250 years old.
 Rough-winged swallows hunt for insects along the bluff.
-Other birds seen at the park include American redstart, great-crested flycatcher, broad-winged hawk, wood thrush, scarlet tanager, yellow-throated vireo, and pileated woodpecker.
+Other birds seen at the park include the American redstart, great-crested flycatcher, broad-winged hawk, wood thrush, scarlet tanager, yellow-throated vireo, and pileated woodpecker.
 170 acres of the park is protected as the Ellison Bluff State Natural Area.